Injured? Request a Free Case Review Talk to an Attorney Now!

 • Unauthorized Individuals: Friends, extended family, or others who aren’t legal guardians or estate representatives cannot file on behalf of another person unless given legal authority by the court.

-If you’re unsure about your eligibility, a Missouri Car Accident Lawyer can review your situation and explain your legal options clearly.
+If you’re unsure about your eligibility, a Missouri car accident attorney can review your situation and explain your legal options clearly.
 Even if you think you might share some blame, you could still have the right to compensation under Missouri’s comparative fault law.

 How Car Accident Compensation Is Paid Out in Missouri

 Once your case is resolved, either through a settlement or a court verdict, the next step is receiving your compensation.
 But how does that process work?
-A Missouri Car Accident Lawyer helps manage every part of it so that you understand what to expect.
+A Missouri car crash lawyer helps manage every part of it so that you understand what to expect.

 Step 1: Paying Attorney Fees